-The cleanest cheeses are those made with animal rennet, such as parmesan and those traditionally made without rennet such as ricotta and mascarpone.
+The cleanest cheeses are those that are made with animal rennet, such as parmesan and those cheeses that are traditionally made without rennet such as ricotta and mascarpone.
 If you need to be sure, however, I suggest contacting the manufacturer, as citric acid and white vinegar can also be made from GMO corn.

 "When the label says "enzymes," it is likely that they are using one of the new products; lots of people are having serious intestinal reactions to commercial cheeses.
 Real animal rennet is still safe, as far as I know."
 Ray Peat, PhD

 Sadly, this is just another example of how our current food system is dependent on GMOs.
 I prefer to vote with my fork whenever I can for the issues that matter, and for me, GMOs is one of them!